seancorfield/next-jdbc/doc/rs_builders.md

 Common extensions here could include converting `java.sql.Timestamp` to `java.time.Instant` for example but `next.jdbc` makes no assumptions beyond `nil` and `Boolean`.

-Note that the converse, converting Clojure values to database-specific types is handled by the `SettableParameters`, discussed in the section on [[prepared statements|prepared_stmt]]
+Note that the converse, converting Clojure values to database-specific types is handled by the `SettableParameters`, discussed in the section on [[prepared statements|prepared_stmt#prepared-statement-parameters]]

 [[Prev: Friendly SQL Functions|friendly_sql_fns]] [[Next: Prepared Statements|prepared_stmt]]